infinite-options/Manifest-Mobile/README.md

 ## Common Questions
 ### How to add images?
-For mananging static pictures we use resizetizerNT https://github.com/Redth/ResizetizerNT Please use the following steps to add an image
+For mananging static pictures we use resizetizerNT https://github.com/Redth/ResizetizerNT <br />
+Please use the following steps to add an image
 1. Paste image in images folder in common project
 2. Right click and go to properties of image you added and select "SharedImage" in Build Action